12932/rust_hashmap_bench/README.md

 # What is this?
-A very basic comparison between some easily-available hashers in Rust, with their default settings.
+A very basic, latency-focused comparison between some easily-available hashers in Rust, with their default settings.

 Right now GxHash only builds on nightly